Princepatel01258/-Python/README.md

 # Python For Begginers
-This Is My Python Begging Learning
+This Is My Python Beginning Learning